deividAlfa/Alfa166Bluetooth/Readme.md

 <a id="use"></a>
 ## How to use

-- Connect to the bluetooth module and manually start playback using the phone controls.<br>
+- Connect to the bluetooth module and manually start playback in the phone.<br>
-- Select Tape playback in the ICS controls.<br>
+- Set ICS in Tape mode.<br>
 - Now the music should be playing.
 Use the steering wheel or ICS controls to skip tracks.<br>

 <a id="firmware"></a>